WildCodeSchool/btz-0321-p3-surfcamp-api/README.md

   $ npx prisma migrate dev
 ```
 ---
-Be carreful if you allready have a database with the same name all your datas wiil be destoyed.
+Be careful if you already have a database with the same name all your datas will be destroyed.
 ---
 Say yes when the prompt ask you if you want to reset your DB.